Medi-Cal Eligibility

 Reminder: The written request for information/verification must NEVER be combined with a discontinuance notice.

-EWs may not request information/verifications from clients that:
+EWs may not request information/verification from clients that:

 • Has been provided within the last 12 months